Disability benefit programs Illinois.

 This is offered as part of the national movement to help people with disabilities return to work and receive some form of income.
 The objective is to continue to offer them affordable benefits and not penalize someone for earning their own income or holding a job.
 The program can people with disabilities work with full federal government Medicaid healthcare benefits.
 There may be some minimal premiums or co-payments due.
 To learn more or apply for Health Benefits for Workers with Disabilities, call 1-800-226-0768.

 Cash compensation is offered as part of Social Security and Disability Benefits.
-Illinois individuals and their families can apply for this program and it is fully supported by the state.
-1-800-772-1213.
+Handicapped Illinois individuals and their families can apply for this program and it is fully supported by the state.
+Call 1-800-772-1213, or find more details on cash assistance programs in Illinois.

 Division of Rehabilitation Services, or DRS, is the primary government organization that can help the disabled with various basic needs.
 A number of resources are offered that can assist individuals in making informed choices to achieve full community participation through education, employment, cash benefits, and independent living opportunities.
 Call 1-800-843-6154 for information.
 Or they also operate from about 50 offices across the state, so residents can call a local center.

 The Division of Mental Health is also part of the Department of Human Services.
 This particular group is focused on helping children, adolescents and adults.
-They will ensure that individuals have access to public-funded mental health services.
+They will ensure that individuals have access to public-funded mental health services, including free psychiatrists for the mentally ill.
 They also operate over 25 community hospitals with psychiatric units, 150 community mental health centers/agencies, and nine state-operated hospitals.

 The community services offered by the mental health group help individuals maximize their potential and independence through an array of social services which are designed to help the person remain living in their community and home.

 Many of the Division of Mental Health services are offered through partner groups and non-profits that are called Providers.
 Some examples include the mental health clinics, hospitals, Permanent Supportive Housing, housing vouchers for the disabled, and the PSH Bridge Subsidy Program.
-1-800-843-6154.
+Main phone - 1-800-843-6154.

 Coordinator for Deaf & Hard of Hearing Services is one of the groups that offers job training programs, social services and additional materials in the area of deafness/hearing loss and mental health.
 The Illinois agency helps individuals who are deaf or hard of hearing.
 Applicants also need to have mental health needs.
-1-800-843-6154.
+There is also information on how to get free hearing aids as well.
+For this division, dial 1-800-843-6154.

 Screening, Assessment and Support Services offers mental health screening, planning, assessment, crisis intervention and medical treatment services for youth who are at risk of psychiatric hospitalization.
 This aid is only for those who are without other non-profit resources other than government programs or the States Office of Mental Health.
 The state will try to help unnecessary hospitalizations of adolescents and children.
 It will also provide increased access to more appropriate community treatment alternatives.